darktjm/auis/README.md

  - No AFS support.
 Mostly a hack, anyway.
 The only useful things I can think of are directory permission and file flush semantics, neither of which is that important with any of the supplied apps.
+Actually, I guess the console app does AFS status monitoring as well, but I'm not going to set up a dummy AFS cell just to test it.
 Like AMS above, I actually removed the code, so that I don't have to deal with it when doing mass updates.

  - I have removed the ch files and tools required to convert out-of-tree